-Although the project's primary address is on Market Street, the vast majority of the project can be found on the corner of Jones and Golden Gate Street, that is, in the Tenderloin.
+ISSUE #1: The project insufficiently acknowledges the community in which the proposed project is located; namely the Tenderloin.
 The Tenderloin is the lowest income and most racially diverse neighborhood in San Francisco, although that status is in peril.
-The median income for a Tenderloin resident is approximately \$23,000/year, equating to an "affordable" rent of \$575/month.
-By contrast, if the units in 1066 Market St rent at current market rates, rents will be approximately four times the amount affordable to most Tenderloin residents.
-Most Tenderloin residents will not be eligible to live in the 36 BMR units, which are targeted towards households earning no more than approximately \$40,000 annually, an amount few Tenderloin residents receive.
-San Francisco's affordable housing crisis is particularly acute for the Tenderloin's extremely low income households.
-This dynamic is not acknowledged in the project or in the Conditional Use Authorization.
+The median income for a Tenderloin resident is approximately \$23,000 per year, equating to an "affordable rent of \$575 per month.
+By contrast, if the units at 1066 Market Street rent at current rates, rents will be approximately four times the amount affordable to most Tenderloin residents.
+The BMR units, which are targeted towards households earning no more than approximately \$40,000 annually, would be unaffordable to many Tenderloin residents.